LeapFrog Enterprises: LeapFrog Learning Friends

 LeapFrog has developed various characters for use in-house, and eventually licensed the characters for use in third party products.
 These characters are collectively known as the Leapfrog Learning Friends.
 LeapFrog continues to develop new characters and has expanded character placement across products and content.
-Characters include Leap, Lily, Tad, Della, Dan, Dot, Casey, Parker, Tim, Mr. Frog, Mrs. Frog, Mr. Websley, Professor Quigley, Edison and more.
-Notice in the LeapPad series, Edison is purple.
-And also in A Tad of Christmas Cheer, Edison is yellow.
-Most of the characters are discontinued since 2008, but continued on Leapfrog Tag Learning System, Leapfrog eBook, Leapfrog Explorer, and re-released DVDs.
-The current characters are Leap, Tad, Lily, Cousin Toad (aka CT), Matilda, Burfder, and Quigley on Letter Factory Adventures series.
-Also, Edison is blue and still here on Let's Go to School until Numbers Ahoy.
-Scout the Puppy first appeared on The Amazing Alphabet Amusement Park and Numbers Ahoy.
-Notice that Leap, Lily, and Tad appeared on Let's Go to School until Numbers Ahoy.
+Characters include Leap, Lily, Tad, Della, Dan, Dot, Casey, Parker, Tim, Mr. Frog, Mrs. Frog, Mr. Websley, Professor Quigley, and Edison.
+Most of the characters have been discontinued since 2008, but continued to appear on the LeapFrog Tag Learning System, the LeapFrog eBooks, the Leapster Explorer, the LeapPad Explorer, and re-released DVDs.
+Scout the Puppy first appeared in The Amazing Alphabet Amusement Park and Numbers Ahoy in 2009, and later characters from his series include Violet the Puppy, Penny the Hamster and Eli the Cat, along with their sentient car Axle.